Part 7 Making it possible to move knobs by dragging (panning) | Create the Color Picker with SwiftUI

 Check operation

-Check it works: open ColorPicker.swift and drag on the gradient view in live preview.
+Verify the functionality: open ColorPicker.swift and perform and drag gestures on the gradient view in the live preview.
 The knob will move to the position of the cursor you dragged, and the text field will also display the new current value.

 Check operation with Xcode live preview